zvrba/Pfm/README.md

+# ARCHIVED

+This repository has been archived and development has been moved [here](https://github.com/zvrba/Podaga).

 # Pfm - Persistence for the masses

 Immutable collections are "all the rage" these days, for good reasons.
 Their story in .NET, however,